-Host schools shall receive \$506.25 for hosting the boys and 506.25 for the girls meet.
+Sectional host schools shall receive \$675.00 for hosting the boys and \$675.00 for the girls meet must upload complete/final results to Athletic.net.
 Computer scoring is preferred.
-Host school is to pay for all local expenses.
+Host school is to pay for all local expense.
 IHSA will pay all assigned officials.
-Sectional host schools must complete their Financial Report, even if the gate is not charged at your meet.
-In addition, all Sectional meets shall abide by the IHSA Royalty Policy included in the current IHSA Official Handbook and/or the IHSA Web Site.
+Sectional host schools must complete their Financial Report, even if gate is not charged at your meet.
+In addition, all Sectional meets shall abide by the IHSA Royalty Policy included in the current IHSA Official Handbook and/or the IHSA Handbook.